 The inverter of your solar system may also need some maintenance over the years.
 Ensuring that your inverter is free of dirt, dust, spider webs etc can aid in keeping your solar panel system operating efficiently.
 The key to keeping your panels at peak performance is to make sure that nothing is blocking the face of the panels and obstructing the sun’s rays.
 Generally, it is advised that you provide solar panel maintenance two to four times a year.

 World of Solar offer all our customers access to our Solar Maintenance and Cleaning Package, to protect our customers investment and ensure our panels keep performing in perfect condition.
-You can find out more about our maintenance and cleaning package here.
+Read more about our solar panel maintenance and solar panel cleaning packages here.